 (‡) Caution is advised when interpreting abrupt changes over time at the hospital level.
 For example, performance before and after transition to a new information system is not directly comparable.
-For more information, see Background Paper:

-Approaches to reporting time measures of emergency department performance, December 2011.
+For more information, see Background Paper: Approaches to reporting time measures of emergency department performance, December 2011.

-(§) This hospital does not use one of the two major information systems implemented in NSW emergency departments.
+^(§) This hospital does not use one of the two major information systems implemented in NSW emergency departments.
 Caution is advised when comparing results from this emergency department to others.
 For more information, see Background Paper: Approaches to reporting time measures of emergency department performance, December 2011.

-St Vincent's Health Sydney: Time spent in the ED

-Percentage of patients who spent four hours or less in the ED July to September 2016

-All presentations at the emergency department: 111,181 patients

-Presentations used to calculate time to leaving the ED: 6 11,181 patients

-Percentage of patients who spent four hours or less in the ED
+St Vincent's Health Sydney: Tir Percentage of patients who spen D July to September 2016 Same period last year Change since one year ago All presentations at the emergency department: 11,181 patients 11,638 -3.9% Presentations used to calculate time to leaving the ED: 6 11,181 patients 11,638 -3.9% Percentage of patients who spent four hours or less in the ED 65.3% 64.4%

-Change since one year ago

-11,638 -3.9%

-11,638 -3.9%

-64.4%

-Percentage of patients who spent four hours or less in the ED, by quarter, July 2011 to September 2016 14
+Percentage of patients who spent four hours or less in the ED, by quarter, July 2011 to September 2016 ++

-- \ Suppressed due to small numbers and to protect privacy.
-Relevant graphs are also suppressed. - † Data points are not shown in graphs for quarters when patient numbers were too small. - 1.
+- Suppressed due to small numbers and to protect privacy.
+Relevant graphs are also suppressed. - † Data points are not shown in graphs for quarters when patient numbers were too small. - Caution is advised when interpreting abrupt changes over time at the hospital level.
+For example, performance before and after transition to a new information system is not directly comparable.
+For more information see - Background Paper: Approaches to reporting time measures of emergency department performance, December 2011. - 1.
 All emergency and non-emergency presentations at the emergency department (ED). - 2.
 All presentations that have a triage category and are coded as emergency presentations or unplanned return visits. - 3.
 Some patients are excluded from ED time measures due to calculation requirements.
 For details, see the Technical Supplement: Emergency department measures, July to September 2016. - 4.
 The median is the time by which half of patients started treatment.
 The other half of patients took equal to or longer than this time. - 5.
 The 95th percentile is the time by which 95% of patients started treatment.
 The final 5% of patients took equal to or longer than this time. - 6.
 All presentations that have a departure time. - 7.
 Transfer of care time refers to the period between arrival of patients at the ED by ambulance and the transfer of responsibility for their care from paramedics to ED staff in an ED treatment zone.
 For more information see Spotlight on Measurement: measuring transfer of care from the ambulance to the emergency department. - 8.
 The median is the time by which half of patients left the ED.
 The other half of patients took equal to or longer than this time. - 9.
 The 95th percentile is the time by which 95% of patients left the ED.
-The final 5% of patients took equal to or longer than this time.

-Note: Presentation time is the earlier of times recorded for the start of clerical registration or the triage process.
+The final 5% of patients took equal to or longer than this time. - Note: Presentation time is the earlier of times recorded for the start of clerical registration or the triage process.
 Treatment time is the earliest time recorded when a healthcare professional provides medical care that is relevant to the patient<s presenting problems.
 For patients who were treated and discharged, departure time is the time when treatment was completed.
 For all other patients, departure time is the time when the patient actually left the ED.

-Note: All percentages are rounded and therefore percentages may not add to 100%.
+Note: All percentages are roughed and therefore percentages may not add to 100%.